ibm-cloud-docs/openshift/ts-storage/ts-storage-ocs-missing-pods.md

     ```
     {: pre}

 2. Wait a few minutes and verify that the pods regenerate.
-If the pods regenerate, the OCS installation proceeds.
-If the pods do not regenerate, [contact OCS support by raising a case in the {{site.data.keyword.redhat_notm}} customer portal](/docs/openshift?topic=openshift-ocs-error-unresolved).
+If the pods regenerate, the ODF installation proceeds.
+If the pods do not regenerate, [contact ODF support by raising a case in the {{site.data.keyword.redhat_notm}} customer portal](/docs/openshift?topic=openshift-ocs-error-unresolved).
     ```sh
     oc get pods,catsrc -n openshift-marketplace
     ```